ashdaily/logstream2influx/readme.md

 # Future improvements

-- Log file watching could be done better with watchdog event listeners
+- Log file watching could be done better with watchdog event listeners.
 - Could introduce caching for customer queries to speed up APIs and take the load off InfluxDB
 - InfluxDB query could be async IO but inbuilt library lacks support but has http API.
+- Re-think about db cardinality as customer_id is saved under tags.